AllanNunes2211/Technical-Documentation/README.md

 ### 5. Code Snippets:

-- Code examples are presented using the <code> element with custom styling to distinguish them from regular text.
+- Code examples are presented using the element with custom styling to distinguish them from regular text.
 - Syntax highlighting is achieved using a styled background and borders.

 ### 6. Smooth Scrolling: